Best Things to do in Porto, Portugal in 3 days

 Try Francesinha at Café Santiago

 There are a few traditional dishes to try in Porto, but nothing is more famous than the Francesinha.
 This monster sandwich is nicknamed “a heart attack on the plate” for a good reason.
 Between two slices of bread there’s bologna, fresh sausage, red sausage, beef steak, ham and cheese.
-All that in delicious Francesinha sauce, which was one of the most outstanding things I’ve ever tasted.
+All that in delicious Francesinha sauce, which was one of the best things I’ve ever tasted.

 Fill up on Portuguese pastries

 • Manteigaria – like Fabrica de Nata, Manteigaria opened in Porto following the success in Lisbon.
-Rua de Alexandre Braga 24

 • Leitaria da Quinta do Paço – a little cafe known for best eclairs in the city.
-Praça Guilherme Gomes Fernandes 47

 Go on a food tour